mendahu/lighthouse-barchartproject/README.md

 ---

+## Test Implementation
+A test implementation of this API is included in the `test-implementation` folder in the repository.
+Open `index.html` to try out the generator!

+---

 ## Documentation

 Below is documentation on the __drawBarChart()__ function and how to use it.
 It is organized by the three parameters you can pass in to it, and a section on styling.